scokobro/masters-advice/index.md

 It will help you to include a detailed [literature review](https://libguides.usc.edu/writingguide/literaturereview) of as many academic works related to the subject you can get access to.
 Your review should assess their strengths, weaknesses and their value with regards to your proposed topic.

-You should also be aware that academics, and university departments, are often arranged by '[discipline](https://en.wikipedia.org/wiki/Academic_discipline)'; make sure you have some kind of idea what disciplinary area your resaerch proposal fits into, this may not be immediately obvious to you so make sure you do some background research before you make your proposal and choose a potential adviser.
+You should also be aware that academics, and university departments, are often arranged by '[discipline](https://en.wikipedia.org/wiki/Academic_discipline)'; make sure you have some kind of idea what disciplinary area your research proposal fits into, this may not be immediately obvious to you so make sure you do some background reading before you make your proposal and choose a potential adviser.

 In order to do this it may help to think about the 'thing' you are proposing to study, and then about 'what kind of thing' it is; for instance, is the question about 'a certain group of people', or is it about 'a certain time period', or a particular 'place'?
 Where will you look, or what will you look at to find the answer to your question?